Jim Flora: Legacy

 The Flora family archive contains hundreds of paintings, sketches and long-unseen commercial assignments.
 A few years after the artist's death, his paintings and fine art began achieving recognition thanks to the research and cataloging of co-archivists Irwin Chusid and Barbara Economon, who have compiled four anthologies of Flora's work: The Mischievous Art of Jim Flora (2004), The Curiously Sinister Art of Jim Flora (2007), The Sweetly Diabolic Art of Jim Flora (2009), and The High Fidelity Art of Jim Flora (2013), all published by Fantagraphics Books.
-Flora's second children's book, The Day the Cow Sneezed (1957), was reprinted in Fall 2010 by Enchanted Lion Books, who also reprinted his fifth, Kangaroo for Christmas (1962) in Fall 2011.
+Flora's second children's book, The Day the Cow Sneezed (1957), was reprinted in 2010 by Enchanted Lion Books who also reprinted his fifth, Kangaroo for Christmas (1962) in Fall 2011.

 Vintage Flora images have appeared on new CD covers: Reptet's release Do This!
 (2006, Monktail Records) used an early 1950s Flora "triclops" figure; Whirled Chamber Music (2007, ViolinJazz Recordings) by the twice Grammy-nominated Quartet San Francisco features a detail from a 1960s Flora painting entitled Barberinni; and the album Ectoplasm (2008, Basta Audio-Visuals), a collection of late 1940s recordings by the Raymond Scott Quintet, features a 1951 Flora illustration.